Doko-Demo-Doa/doko-blog-v2/content/docs/react-native/2025-09-17-ipv6-and-react-native-okhttp.md

 implementation("com.squareup.okhttp3:okhttp-urlconnection:5.1.0")
 ```

 Do you still need this?
 It depends on who you are targeting.
 Many countries in UAE have problems with [resolving DNS from Cloudflare](https://github.com/facebook/react-native/issues/32730), and this trick can help in such cases.
+It also doesn't decrease network performance of your app.

 Thanks to Square for the great library, and to my brain at that time, for not being stuck all the time.